-Study Design Adapted Quality Criteria Randomized and Bias arising in the randomization process or due to confounding non-randomized Valid random assignment/random sequence generation method used controlled trials, Allocation concealed adapted from the Balance in baseline characteristics U.S. Preventive Bias in selecting participants into the study Services Task Force CCT only: No evidence of biased selection of sample methods 77 Bias due to departures from intended interventions Fidelity to the intervention protocol Low risk of contamination between groups Participants were analyzed as originally allocated Bias from missing data No, or minimal, post-randomization exclusions Outcome data are reasonably complete and comparable between groups Reasons for missing data are similar across groups Missing data are unlikely to bias results Bias in measurement of outcomes Blinding of outcome assessors Outcomes are measured using comsistent and appropriate procedures and instruments across treatment groups No evidence of inferential statistics Bias in reporting results selectively No evidence that the measures, analyses, or subgroup analyses are selectively reported Test accuracy Patient Selection studies, adapted Was a consecutive or random sample of patients enrolled? from QUADAS-2 ^{257,} Did the study avoid inappropriate exclusions?
-200 Index Test Were the index test results interpreted without knowledge of the reference standard results? • If a threshold was used, was it prespecified or was a range of values presented?
-Reference Standard Is the reference standard likely to correctly classify the target condition?
+Study Design Adapted Quality Criteria Randomized and Bias arising in the randomization process or due to confounding non-randomized Valid random assignment/random sequence generation method used controlled trials, Allocation concealed adapted from the Balance in baseline characteristics U.S. Preventive Bias in selecting participants into the study Services Task Force CCT only: No evidence of biased selection of sample methods Bias due to departures from intended interventions Fidelity to the intervention protocol Low risk of contamination between groups Participants were analyzed as originally allocated Bias from missing data No, or minimal, post-randomization exclusions Outcome data are reasonably complete and comparable between groups Reasons for missing data are similar across groups Missing data are unlikely to bias results Bias in measurement of outcomes Blinding of outcome assessors Outcomes are measured using consistent and appropriate procedures and instruments across treatment groups No evidence of inferential statistics Bias in reporting results selectively - .
+No evidence that the measures, analyses, or subgroup analyses are selectively reported Test accuracy Patient Selection studies, adapted from QUADAS-2 Was a consecutive or random sample of patients enrolled?
+QUADAS-2200,000 Did the study avoid inappropriate exclusions?
+Indian Task Index Test Were the index test results interpreted without knowledge of the reference standard results?
+If a threshold was used, was it prespecified or was a range of values presented?
+Performed Standard On the standard of Reference Standard Is the reference standard likely to correctly classify the target condition?
+We say the reference standard likely to correctly classify the target condition?
 Were the reference standard results interpreted without knowledge of the index test?
 Were staff trained in the use of the reference standard?
-Was fidelity of the reference standard monitored or reported?
+Was filed to a file and a second Was fidelity of the reference standard monitored or reported?
 Flow and Timing Was there an appropriate interval between the index test and reference standard?
 Did all patients receive a reference standard?
 Did all patients receive the same reference standard?
 Were all patients included in the analysis?
-The state of the s
+C 1 1' 1' parally meet all quality criteria.
+Fair quality studies do not meet all the criteria but do not have critical

-^{} Good quality studies generally meet all quality criteria.
+\ Good quality studies generally meet all quality criteria.
 Fair quality studies do not meet all the criteria but do not have critical limitations that could invalidate study findings.
 Poor quality studies have a single fatal flaw or multiple important limitations that could invalidate study findings.
 Critical appraisal of studies using a priori quality criteria are conducted independently by at least two reviewers.
 Disagreements in final quality assessment are resolved by consensus, and, if needed, consultation with a third independent reviewer.